 All wedge anchors have a stamp identification that indicates the overall length of the anchor.
-Subtracting the length of the anchor above the concrete from the length corresponding with the stamped letter will help you determine the embedment depth of the particular anchor.
+Subtracting the length of the anchor above the concrete from the length corresponding to the stamped letter will help you determine the embedment depth of the particular anchor.

 How do I remove this anchor?

 Once this anchor is installed in the concrete, it cannot be removed without damaging the concrete or without using a cut-off saw to cut the anchor off at the surface of the concrete.

 Are any of these kinds of anchors made in the USA?